xendk/custode.el/README.md

 `project`, you'll have the following commands available on the prefix you configured:

-* `c`: Create a new task for the project.
-The task name is purely for identification, you can call it whatever you want, and the command should be a command that can be run by the shell.
-New tasks always starts out disabled, so adding a task wont make anything happen in itself.
+* `c`: Create a new command for the project.
+The command should be a command that can be run by the shell.
+New commands always starts out disabled, so adding a command wont make anything happen in itself.
-* `k`: Remove a task.
+* `k`: Remove a command.
-* `e`: Enable a task.
+* `e`: Enable a command.
 This makes custode run this task whenever saving a file in the project.
-When run interactively, this will also trigger the task (can be suppressed with a prefix orgument).
+When run interactively, this will also trigger the command (can be suppressed with a prefix argument).
-* `d`: Disable a task.
-Stops a task from running automatically again.
-  Interactively, this will also delete the task buffer, unless called with a prefix argument.
+* `d`: Disable a command.
+Stops a command from running automatically again.
+Interactively, this will also delete the output buffer, unless called with a prefix argument.
-* `a`: Set task arguments.
-When arguments has been set, they're added to the shell command when the task run.
+* `a`: Set command arguments.
+When arguments has been set, they're added to the shell command when run.
 A use case is temporarily adding arguments to a test command to only run a subset of tests.
   Note that arguments only persist in the current Emacs session, they're not saved to the configuration file.
-Arguments can be unset by supplying an empty string to this command.
+Arguments can be unset by supplying an empty string.
-* `l`: Loads tasks from the configuration file (`.custode` per default, can be configured with the `custode-save-file` custom option) in the root of the project.
-This should seldom be needed as tasks are automatically loaded on project discovery.
+* `l`: Loads commands from the configuration file (`.custode` per default, can be configured with the `custode-save-file` custom option) in the root of the project.
+This should seldom be needed as cammands are automatically loaded on project discovery.
 * `s`: Saves configuration to the configuration file in the project root.
-* `p`: Select how to position the buffer when the task has run.
+* `p`: Select how to position the output buffer when the command has run and failed.
 Depending on the run command, start or end of buffer might be most appropriate.
 This is saved with the configuration.

 # Recommended configuration